asteinarson/knemm/README.md

 So we have a declarative way of letting loosely coupled software modules depend on each other, and to know beforehand if their database expectations will work out - or not.

-The two **'m'**:s in *Knemm* stands for just that, *multi-migrations* (several connected flows of DB migrations connected with dependecy points and explicit expectations).
+The two **'m'**:s in *Knemm* stands for just that - *multi-migrations*.
+That is, several connected flows of DB migrations connected with dependecy points and explicit expectations.